statelyai/xstate/docs/guides/transitions.md

 // => 'win'
 ```

-Just like transitions, transient transitions can be specified as a single transition (e.g., `'': 'someTarget'`), or an array of conditional transitions.
+Just like transitions, transient transitions can be specified as a single transition (e.g., `'': 'someTarget'`) or an array of conditional transitions.
 If no conditional transitions on a transient transition are met, the machine stays in the same state.

 Null events are always "sent" for every transition, internal or external.

 ## Eventless ("Always") Transitions <Badge text="4.11+" />

-An eventless transition is a transition that is **always taken** when the machine is in the state where it is defined, and when its `cond` guard evaluates to `true`.
+An eventless transition is a transition that is **always taken** when the machine is in the state where it is defined and when its `cond` guard evaluates to `true`.
 They are checked:

 - immediately when the state node is entered
 - every time the machine receives an actionable event (regardless of whether the event triggers internal or external transition)